-This course contains advanced materials designated from Javascript I needed for the Microsoft MTA 98-382 (Introduction to Programming Using Javascript) certification exam.
+This course contains advanced materials designated from Javascript I needed for the Microsoft MTA 98-382 (Introduction to Programming Using Javascript)

+certification exam.
 Students will learn to interact with the Document Object Model (DOM) and interact with HTML forms.
 At the end of this course, students will able manipulate DOM elements using Javascript.
-Clock hours of lab: 10 Clock hours of classroom lecture: 40 Pre-Requisite: WEB 191 Total Clock Hours: 50 Tuition: \$1237.00

-Length of time (2 hrs per day, 5 days per wk): 6wks 4.0 Lecture 0.5 Lab Ext 0.0 TOTAL = 4.5 Qtr Hr
+Pre-Requisite: WEB 191 Total Clock Hours: 50 Tuition: \$1237.00 Length of time (2 hrs per day, 5 days per wk): 6wks